AlGepe/OmniSnippets_JS/docs/stdCustomJS/areaChart.rst

 As you can see, there is little to not difference between making a basic ``area`` chart and making a ``line`` or ``bar`` chart.
 We have purposely not activated the option to *stack* the data as this option is very prone ot errors.

 .. warning::
     **WARNING**: *Stacking* option only works in very specific and simple scenarios.
-Before you use it we recommenc you check the section :ref:`Stacking a.k.a. playing Jenga<brokenStacking>`.
+Before you use it we recommend you check the section :ref:`Stacking a.k.a. playing Jenga<brokenStacking>`.

 The area chart is a very useful alternative to the ``bar`` chart for continuous values.
 It is also a very good way to show percentages over time as a kind of time-dependant ``pie`` chart.